Ehseezed/AM2R-Multi/worlds/am2r/docs/setup_en.md

 Download and set up the latest release of [AM2R Launcher](https://github.com/AM2R-Community-Developers/AM2RLauncher/releases) using your copy of AM2R 1.1 then in the launcher you can under the `Mod Settings` tab, hit the `ADD NEW MOD` button, and select Multiworld mod `.zip` file from either of the Multiworld Mod downloads.

-Finally from the `Play` tab select the `Multiworld` profile and hit `Install` and then play to load up the mod.
+Finally, from the `Play` tab select the `Multiworld` profile and hit `Install` and then play to load up the mod.

 ### Installing `am2r.apworld`